carloscaudillo11/carloscaudillo11/README.md

 # 🚀 Hi, I'm Carlos! 👋

 ## About Me
-I'm a passionate **Fullstack Developer** with 2 years of experience in creating 🌐 web and 📱 mobile applications.
+I'm a passionate **Frontend Developer** with 2 years of experience in creating 🌐 web and 📱 mobile applications.
 I love solving complex problems and turning ideas into reality through code.

 ## 🔧 Skills
 - **Frontend:** HTML, CSS, JavaScript, React, Nextjs, Astro